269 Comments

 Lynette's avatar

 Celebrating a death by assassination broke a basic moral code.
 I hope TPUSA and Erika Kirk still sue these evil liars like a Democrat.
+Who has the guts to address the assassination culture and to do something about it?
+If everyone followed The Golden Rule, we wouldn't be here.

 Expand full comment